PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-12 05:13:08
+Last updated: 2024-04-12 05:13:41
-Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White